 Although a resource conflict or an address error in a request packet is usually detected by the transaction or higher application layer, there may be circumstances in which the link is capable of detecting these errors within the time permitted for a unified response to a request subaction.
-The new acknowledge codes $ack_conflict_error$ and $ack_address_error$ are defined to provide the same utility as the existing $resp_conflict_error$ and $resp_address_error$.
+The new acknowledge codes ack_conflict_error and ack_address_error are defined to provide the same utility as the existing resp_conflict_error and resp_address_error.

 The ack_tardy code has been defined to enable low power consumption states for Serial Bus devices.
 Such a device may be able to place its link layer in a partially functional state and suspend the transaction and all higher application layers.
 The link layer shall be able to recognize nonbroadcast request packets whose destination_ID addresses the suspended node.
 Upon recognition of such a packet, the link shall send an ack_tardy and shall initiate the resumption of full link and transaction layer functionality.
 The recipient of an ack_tardy may retransmit the request packet in a subsequent fairness interval.
-The time required for the link and transaction layers to become fully operational is implementation-dependent but is expected to be on the order of min to max milliseconds.
+The time required for the link and transaction layers to become fully operational is implementation-dependent.